akarri2001/Notion-and-Google-Calendar-2-Way-Sync/README.md

 # Notion-and-Google-Calendar-2-Way-Sync
 2 Way Sync Between a Notion Database and Google Calendar

+UPDATE: There seems to be some stuff broken when Notion updated their API again.
+I'm not going to be able to fix this until the school year is over due to classes but it will be fixed.

 WARNING: This repo will be undergoing a good bit of change to make more accessible for users of all skill levels.
 This is not a finished product and if you have suggestions, I would love them!

 REMINDER: No making monetary gain off of this product.
 The point of making this available was to make the tools accessible to everyone